Glossary

 - URI

 A Uniform Resource Indicator, a generalization of URL.
 Most people think of URLs as being solely for addresses for web pages (or APIs) but in semantic web technologies, URLs can serve as actual identifiers for entities like ontology terms.
 Data models like OWL and RDF use URIs as identifiers.
-In OAK, URIs are mapped to :term:`CURIE`s
+In OAK, URIs are mapped to CURIEs.

 - Label